 Nothing feels like those “First Half of the 70s” American Horror films.
 With no formula in place, they did whatever they thought would scare people.
-And, that involved actual scare tactics, lots of gore, sleaziness, downbeat endings and anything else they could think of.
-Oh, throw big sloppy synths in there, too.
+And, that involved actual scare tactics, lots of gore, sleaziness, downbeat endings, and anything else they could think of.

 Some of these were like horror movies of old.
 Some of these were mysteries.
 Some of them followed psycho killers around.
 Some of them went there own way, into odd, odd places where boredom rode tandem with insanity.

 Coney Island.
 We’re at one of those games that involve throwing darts at balloons and winning stuffed animals that, frankly, look crappy but seem to be the height of Carnival Prize Junk.
 I suppose it’s not the prize itself; it’s the excitement involved in winning it.
 The thrill of the darts being thrown, the water being sprayed, things being tossed or what have you.

 Tom and Gimpy run the stand in this movie.
 And, the people flood by and some stop and play.
 Some lose, some win.
 Some die.
 Gimpy has a hunchback and gets angry.
 He seems very suspicious.
 Tom seems like a regular guy.
 Unless you start to talk to him, then he ends up seeming a little odd too.
 A local attorney is roping in his artiste girlfriend to help out investigating the murders.
 The whole thing doesn’t need to be a mystery.
 It could have been some random fella coming in and killing everyone.
 But, there is a bit of mystery here, which is not much of a mystery in the end.